When it comes to software development, the world is yours to explore. In the last decade, a lot of roads have started leading to Eastern Europe.

 IT starts in school

 Classes like physics and mathematics are mandatory for all students in high school.
-The Eastern European countries still benefit from the Soviet emphasis on education, making them the most sought for destinations when it comes to IT.
+The Eastern European countries still benefit from the Soviet emphasis on education, making them the most sought for destination when it comes to IT.

 More than 90% of software developers in Belarus have at least one degree.
 Their hard work and talent have made Belarus UK’s #1 IT talent destination.